 But don’t take our word why this could be a great career for you, hear directly from some of those who are working within Social Care about their own personal experiences.

-They include Jackie McCaughey, Area Manager for the charity Mindwise, which supports over 1,000 local people every day with mental health issues & Anita Scullion, Service Manager at Leonard Cheshire, a charity which supports individuals to live, learn and work as independently as they choose, whatever their ability.
+They include Jackie McCaughey, Area Manager for the charity Mindwise, which supports over 1,000 local people every day with mental health issues and Anita Scullion, Service Manager and Shauna Kelly, Support Worker at Leonard Cheshire, a charity which supports individuals to live, learn and work as independently as they choose, whatever their ability.

 Spread the Word